Ellsy O’Neill (M.Pscyh)

 HOW I’M QUALIFIED TO HELP YOU

 I hold two Master of Science degrees: one in Psychology (awarded with distinction and accredited by the British Psychological Society) and one in Design for Mental Health Solutions (First Class Honours).
-I follow the BPS Code of Ethics, which provides guidance for ethical practice in therapy and psychological work, and I continue to expand my expertise through regular professional training and clinical supervision to ensure the highest standard of care.
+I work in line with the BPS Code of Ethics and engage in ongoing clinical supervision and professional development to ensure a high standard of care.

-I have completed specialist training in Motivational Interviewing through the Motivational Interviewing Network of Trainers.
-My training also includes Emotionally Focused Couples Therapy (EFCT) and Advanced Rational and Emotive Behaviour Therapy, undertaken at both the Albert Ellis Institute in New York and REBT UK.
-In addition, I have studied Narrative Therapy through the Institute of Narrative Therapy in London and Transactional Analysis at the École d’Analyse Transactionnelle in Paris.
+My clinical training includes Motivational Interviewing (Motivational Interviewing Network of Trainers), Emotionally Focused Couples Therapy (EFCT), and Advanced Rational Emotive Behaviour Therapy, completed at the Albert Ellis Institute in New York and REBT UK.
+I have also studied Narrative Therapy at the Institute of Narrative Therapy in London and Transactional Analysis at the École d’Analyse Transactionnelle in Paris.

-Before training as a therapist, I worked in journalism and product design.
-This background enriches my practice, helping clients approach challenges with curiosity, insight, and practical strategies.
+My earlier work in journalism and product design informs how I think about communication, systems, and how people make meaning under pressure.
 Alongside my client work, I continue to provide product development and service design consulting in the neurotech, performance psychology, and mental health sectors, further informing my applied therapeutic approach.

 THERAPEUTIC PHILOSOPHY

-Therapy is a space where change and growth unfold most fully within the crucible of human connection.
+Therapy is a space where change and growth emerge through human connection.
 I believe that any moment can become a turning point in a person’s story when they’re given a chance to pause, reflect, and consider the directions open to them.
-In our sessions, we tackle the situations, patterns, and pressures that hold you back, gaining insight and practicing deliberate change in your life.
+In sessions, we work to understand the situations, patterns, and pressures that are keeping you stuck, gaining insight and practicing deliberate change.

 CLINICAL RESEARCH & INTERESTS